andrey-zotov/da356e24/README.md

 ### Choice of languages and framework
 For efficiency, a low-level language and framework would be the most adequate option.
 Python would not be normally a language of choice given the scalability requirements, but it is still chosen purely based on convenience.
 Fast API is chosen as the most lightweight REST API framework for Python.
 itertools lru_cache is used to cache search results.

+Additionally, a version of API service has been written in Rust using Rocket.rs framework.

 ### Cloud infrastructure
 To increase iteration time and avoid dependency on third party (and avoiding cloud API authorization hassles), `localstack` is going to be used to simulate S3.

+### Provisioning within kubernetes cluster
+A basic Helm chart is created to simplify deployment of the service in the k8s cluster.

 ### Stress testing
 `Locust` is used to stress test client API queries and measure response time under load.

 ## Implementation